hudsonchaves/coldcallr/README.md

 Cold call your students.
 They will love it!

-See the example in action at <a href="http://vnijs.rady.ucsd.edu:3838/coldcallr/coldcallr.Rmd" target="_blank">http://vnijs.rady.ucsd.edu:3838/coldcallr/coldcallr.Rmd</a>
+See an example in action at <a href="https://vnijs.shinyapps.io/coldcallr/coldcallr.Rmd" target="_blank">https://vnijs.shinyapps.io/coldcallr/coldcallr.Rmd</a>

 To run locally, copy the repo to your computer, open `coldcallr.Rmd` in Rstudio, and press `Run Document`.
 Output can be shown/hidden by clicking the black triangles.